pterodactyl/documentation/tutorials/creating_ssl_certificates.md

 sudo mkdir -p /etc/letsencrypt/live/example.com
 ```

-After installing acme.sh and obtaining CloudFlare API key, we need to then generate a certificate.
-First input the CloudFlare API credentials.
+After installing acme.sh and obtaining the CloudFlare API key, we need to then generate a certificate.
+First, input the CloudFlare API credentials.

 ```bash
 export CF_Key="Your_CloudFlare_API_Key"